alugasi/KPI-Report/README.md

     c)queries for creating different dashboards based on the collected KPIs.<br>

 ## Goal
-The main goal of this repo is to be served as a POC for the Splunk alternative for autamtically collacting and storing tests results and creating dashboards, rather then menually collecting the results and store them in spreadsheets and later produce reports from them using Google data studio.
+The main goal of this repo is to be served as a POC for the Splunk alternative of autamtically collacting and storing tests results and creating dashboards, rather then manually collecting the results and store them in spreadsheets and later produce reports from them using Google data studio.

 ## Project structure

-    ├── venv                                                        ## folder that conatin all the required files for the virtuall environment and the repo files
+    ├── venv                                                        ## folder that conatin all the required files for the virtuall environment and the repo tasks files
     │   ├──ExtractTestsResults                                      ##contains different folders with script for extracting the metrics from jenkins logs and store them in json files
     │   │   ├──CreateAvailability                                   ## folder with scripts for creating json file from oslat and cyclictest jenkins log
     │   │   │   ├──CreateAvailabilityJson.py                        ## create json file from extracted fields